Midcul/SentimentScraper/README.md

 # SentimentScraper
-A pipeline that joins the BeautifulSoup webscraper and Flair sentiment classifier; it computes the correlation between what is said about a stock, and the stock's performance that day
+A pipeline that joins the BeautifulSoup webscraper and Flair sentiment classifier.
+The goal is to get an idea of the Internet's positive or negative sentiment on any topic or question.